namkyodai/blog/content/en/library/index.md

 slides: ""
 ---

-Some of best books I have read and continue to read again.
-Many thanks for all authors who have contributed and published these books completely FREE.
+Some of best books I am very much into and continue to read.
+Many thanks for all authors who have contributed and published these books, with some completely for FREE.

 ## R books

+I started to code in Fortran during my PhD from 2006 to 2009.
+In 2010, I started to learn R and at that time R was relatively still a new language to most of engineers.
+There was a few powerful packages at that time, especially on Bayesian Statistics, but they were not popular.
+Since then, there has been an evolution in the field of statistics and data sciences.
+Talented researchers and scientists have greatly contributed to develop R to become a de-factor language and program for statistical computing and analysis.
+There is no ground now for commercial software such as SPSS and STATA to stand.

 - [R Cookbook, 2nd Edition](https://rc2e.com/) by James (JD) Long
 - [Data Analytics Coding Fundamentals (BIDA302)](https://bookdown.org/martin_monkman/DataAnalyticsCodingFundamentals/) written  by [Martin Monkman](https://martinmonkman.com/)
 - [Data Science with R: A Resource Compendium](https://bookdown.org/martin_monkman/DataScienceResources_book/) written by [Martin Monkman](https://martinmonkman.com/)